What does collaborating with you offer me?

 Why should we work with you?

-We have helped develop four drugs that are currently on the market and transforming patient lives:
+If your research gets to project launch stage, we have helped develop four drugs that are currently on the market and transforming patient lives:

 - Keytruda® (Merck) – oncology